neuropoly/intranet.neuro.polymtl.ca/geek-tips/git-annex.md

 git add .gitignore .gitattributes && git commit -m "Configure git-annex"

 git annex init
-git annex dead here # make sure *this* copy isn't shared to others; the repo should be shared via the server git annex config --set annex.addunlocked true # .gitattributes runs the filter on 'git add', which leaves files 'unlocked';
+git annex config --set annex.addunlocked true # .gitattributes runs the filter on 'git add', which leaves files 'unlocked';
+                                              # i.e. as themselves, instead of as symlinks into .git/annex/objects;
-                                              # this ensures files added with 'git annex add' are also 'unlocked'.
+                                              # this setting ensures files added with 'git annex add' are also 'unlocked'.

 # Here, copy in or create initial files, wherever they are from:
 # rsync, wget, curl, tar, dropbox, etc <...>